weststack-io/insight-studio/docs/DEMO_SCRIPT.md

 > - Knowledge base setup (your research content)
 > - Initial content generation and testing
 >
-> Full feature rollout (advisor review, compliance features, multi-channel) takes 12 weeks total."
+> The core advisor review workflow is already implemented, so you can start using that immediately.
+Full feature rollout (advanced compliance dashboard, multi-channel delivery, analytics) takes 12 weeks total, with features rolling out incrementally."

 ### Q: "What if we want to customize the content style?"